marcinjahn/vuepress-plugin-feedback-panel/README.md

 - `normalNext` - the ID of the next question to be displayed when the user answers this one.
-- `optionalNext` - if the question type is "BinaryQuestion", and the user answers "No", this question will be displayed next instead onf the `normalNext`.
+- `optionalNext` - if the question type is "BinaryQuestion", and the user answers "No", this question will be displayed as the next one instead of the `normalNext` one.
-- `skippable` - controls whether the "Skip" button should appear next to this question.
+- `skippable` - controls whether the "Skip" button should appear next to the question.
 Clicking that button would skip the current question.
 - `canBack`- controls whether the "Back" button should appear next to this question.
 Clicking that button would take user back to the previous question.